 Elder D. Todd Christofferson taught “same-sex marriage as particularly grievous or significant, serious kind of sin that requires Church discipline” (link), while also noting what President Dallin H. Oaks taught about it: “Applying the First Presidency’s distinction to the question of same-sex relationships, we should distinguish between (1) homosexual (or lesbian) “thoughts and feelings” (which should be resisted and redirected), and (2) “homosexual behavior” (which is a serious sin)” (link).

-This direction and counsel should give us reason to pause and carefully examine what we support.
+This direction and counsel should give us reason to pause and carefully examine exactly what we are supporting or affirming.
 It’s something that may be difficult to understand, particularly for youth or young adults of the Church who are immersed in it as part of their culture.
-Yet we will need to help them to understand, ever patiently and lovingly, that warning and teaching about the sin of same-sex marriage is, indeed, “preaching what we practice“.
+Yet we will need to help them to understand, ever patiently and lovingly, that warning and teaching about sin is, indeed, “preaching what we practice“.

-In summary, a good rule of thumb for dealing with difficult issues is this: If it’s where the Church doctrine and the prophets and apostles stand, then it’s where I need to stand.
+In summary, a good rule of thumb for dealing with difficult issues is this: If it’s where the Church doctrine and the prophets and apostles stand, then it’s where we need to stand.
 The Lord’s side of the line is always the right side of the line.